Let’s just put this out there: If you’re looking for a great app that works offline, The New York Times app is the best choice.

 If an image is not downloaded, it constantly shows “loading” when clicking on it.
 Here it would be better to inform the user that there is no internet connection and that the picture is not available offline.

 By letting the users wait, even though you know that it won’t work, you frustrate the user.
 UXCam, unlike most other tools, supports Offline and allows you to see how users use the app offline along with capturing what they do.
-UXCam analyzes offline sessions and helps you identify user frustration.
+UXCam analyzes offline sessions to help you identify user frustration.

 The user experience of the New York Times app offline and online is consistent, but there is some space for improvement.
 Particularly an indication that when images are not downloaded and the ability to write comments in offline mode (and publish them when being online again) would be great.